SergeyFM/SergeyFM/README.md

 * Gas measurement equipment (Mirax-safety) - 8 mos.,
 * Pharmaceutical industry (STADA) - currently.

 💻 After years of working in pre-sales, around 2020 I made a 90° turn towards system development and programming.
-I started with CodeWars achieving 2kyu level in C++, Kotlin and later C#, then I applied that knowledge to real-world projects, some of which you can find here on GitHub.
+I started with CodeWars improving my proficiency in C++, Kotlin and later C# achieving 2kyu level, then I applied my skills in real-world projects, some of which you can find here on GitHub.
  <DIV align="right"> <a href="https://www.codewars.com/users/SergeyFM" target="_blank">    <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light">  </a> </DIV>

 ***